 The sanctity of some places is being maintained with zero negativity as no animals are killed or carcases consumed because religion plays an important role in promoting vegetarianism as has been proved by laws, rules and orders which forbid the consumption of non-vegetarian foods (and alcohol) in and around many prominent Hindu shrines and other places like Jain temples and tirthas in different parts of India.
 No one objects, but in fact respect and happily implement each and every such ban.

 The most famous Sri Venkateswara temple at Tirupati (Chittoor district, Andhra Pradesh) promotes vegetarianism by requesting people visiting Tirumala to give due respect by not eating non-vegetarian food, consuming alcohol, wearing flowers, spitting, littering, creating any kind of nuisance and not carrying mobile phones or cameras inside the temple.
+However, in September 2024 the new AP Chief Minister declared that the famous Tirupati laddu prasadam had been made using animal fats (beef tallow, lard and fish oil) between 2019 and 2024 during the regime of the earlier CM.

 Also, in Andhra Pradesh, the Devipuram Tantra ashram (not far from Vizagapatnam) is the only Tantra ashram which is vegetarian.